 He then prepped the interior of our home by wrapping and taping up all the furniture, filling in all the holes, and sanding.

-He then started the spray painting process by painting the ceilings and trim first.
+The painter then started the spray painting process by painting the ceilings and trim first.

 Here’s a similar video of the ceiling being spray painted.

-And a big thank you to our painter, Jay Oullette of Mud, Patch, and Paint LLC for filming and taking photos of it all while we stayed out of the way in Maine, well mostly…
+A big thank you to our painter, Jay Oullette of Mud, Patch, and Paint LLC for filming and taking photos of it all while we stayed out of the way in Maine, well mostly…

-Lastly, after this interior painting is finished, the 3 bedrooms will all be wallpapered (in partnership with Wallpaper Direct) with a Vermont B&B in mind.
+Lastly, after this interior painting is finished, the 3 bedrooms will all be wallpapered (in partnership with Wallpaper Direct) with a Vermont B&B style in mind.

 The wallpapering is now complete and you may see it all in the post, 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn.

-Here are the first pictures taken and sent to me, unfiltered by the painter, of the Sherwin-Williams Stardew blue walls in our home’s interior.
+Here are the first pictures taken and sent to me, unfiltered by the painter, of the Sherwin-Williams Stardew walls in our home’s interior.
 The lighting is always so tricky.
 I feel like it looks much brighter and softer in person honestly.
-But I really wanted to share all the different color shades of this beautiful Stardew color.
+But I wanted to share all the different color shades of this beautiful Stardew color.

 Our painter described Stardew as a dependent color.
-The Chantilly Lace trim really brings out the blue in the Stardew and it’s much lighter during the daylight than it is in the evenings.
+The Chantilly Lace trim really brings out the blue in the Sherwin Williams Stardew and it’s much lighter during the daylight than it is in the evenings.
 And I love that it has different shades to it at different times of the day.